Rat Parties: DJs and copycats

 The RAT parties and Sydney Gay Mardi Gras Party and Sleazeball were forerunners of the dance parties and raves of the late 1980s and early 1990s.
 In the early 1980s pub rock in Sydney was still the mainstream, and dance music was a relatively underground phenomenon, with venues such as Stranded and later Patchs in Sydney pioneering dance parties in established venues.
 Dance party enthusiasts left the pub scene behind, preferring recorded electronic music provided by pioneering DJs like Tim Ritchie, Robert Racic, Stephen Allkins, Bill Morley, Pee Wee Ferris, Scott Pullen, Andy Glitre and Mark Alsop.

 Spearheaded by these DJs, dance music took off in Sydney during the 1980s.
 Promoters behind events by FUN, Sweatbox, Bacchanalia and the standard setting twice yearly public parties produced by the Sydney Gay and Lesbian Mardi Gras, booked inner city warehouses and tired old venues and transformed them into vibrant, packed palaces.
 By the end of the 1980s parties flourished all around the country, with promoters booking a constant flow of influential overseas DJs such as Paul Oakenfold.
 While established rock venues suffered from lack of attendance, dance parties were frequently sold out.

 By the end of the 1980s it seemed that a massive dance party was being held every weekend at an accessible Sydney venue and competition was fierce.
 The RAT team limited their efforts to a single New Year's event each year.

 Cultural impact and legacy

-The RAT parties altered Sydney's night life, starting a craze for giant dance parties that lasted into the 1990s.
-They provided a diverse range of entertainment based on visual and aural stimulation, provided a creative outlet for talented people and set the tone and style of Australian dance music culture.
+The RAT parties altered Sydney's nightlife, starting a craze for giant dance parties that lasted into the 1990s.
+They provided a diverse range of entertainment based on visual and aural stimulation, served as a creative outlet for talented individuals, and set the tone and style of Australian dance music culture.
 RAT parties are credited with introducing the visual performance art of VJing to Australia.

+A timeline documenting the impact of Sydney’s rave scene from 1989 to 1998, including major events like RATs iconic NYE 1987 party, is available on the Sydney Rave History website.
+The site also features an interview with RAT party founder Jac Vidgen, discussing the movement’s cultural legacy.

 In 2009, the Sydney Powerhouse Museum hosted an exhibition to "revive memories of Sydney's notorious RAT parties".
 Vidgen donated many of the articles on display there, and he described in an interview how the creative freedom and interactions from the RAT days built the careers of a number of people in various creative fields.